How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 -Self-management can be hard work

-If working from home is absolutely not an option for you, you could rent a small office space.
+If working from home is absolutely not an option for you, you could rent a small office space where you manage the day-to-day operations.

 Once you become a freight broker, you are in charge.
 So, it’s your choice where you work from.

 But most freight brokers startups decide to work from home.
-That’s why I wrote a full article on how to set up your home office that might be helpful.
+That’s why I wrote a full article on how to set up your home office that might be helpful as you start your own freight brokerage.

 Step 5 – Leverage freight broker software